zaneschepke/wgtunnel-docs/Writerside/topics/Features.md

    - <emphasis>Common use case:</emphasis> Disable the tunnel on my home (trusted) network, but enable it when I connect to any public Wi-Fi network.

+### Trusted Wi-Fi wildcard support (prerelease, WIP)

+[comment]: <> (TODO improve this)

+The add trusted wifi feature now supports wildcards.

+Allowed wildcards:
+- Use \* to allow any number of characters after or before a given string. ex.
+Guest* will match all Wifi names that start with guest.
+- Use ? to allow a single wildcard character. ex.
+Guest? will match any wifi with the name guest and one additional wildcard character.
+- Use ! to exclude or mark a wifi name as an exception.
+Ex.
+If I have all wifi names marked as trusted by adding a standalone * character as trusted, I could add an additionally add a !Guest* wifi to exclude all wifi that start with guest from my trust all wifi wildcard setting.

 ### Auto-tunneling to a specific tunnel by wifi name and/or mobile data

 A common scenario is when a user wants to use a specific tunnel config when they are connected to certain networks.